 Once you’re under there, the first task is to remove any obvious deadwood you can see.
 Especially in a tree that has gone untouched for a long time, removing the deadwood alone will eliminate most of the work of cleaning the canopy, and will also make it easier to move around.

 After the deadwood is gone, the rest requires an artistic eye and a good knowledge of basic pruning techniques.
 First, you want to be careful not to remove too much live growth.
 If the canopy is too thin, the tree will respond by shooting sprouts.
 Also, exposing the branches to too much sunlight can inflict sunscald damage.
 So alongside patience, moderation is key.

 The good news is, sometimes the worst tangled and overgrown specimens are hiding the best branching structures underneath — cool twists and turns and branch fusions, and sometimes even distinct tier structures.
 By selectively removing the excess crowding and choosing the best structures to keep, you will eventually reveal the inner beauty of the tree.

 Here we’ve cut the tree back away from the walkways without leaving stubs, leaving an orderly and natural edge.
 Though it’s hard to see in the picture, the canopy is thin enough to see the internal structure but not so thin as to stress the tree’s health.
 A good pruning takes patience, practice, and an eye for visualizing the outcome of your cuts.

-These trees are especially popular around the Portland area, where our staff arborists have made these a particular specialty.
+These trees are especially popular around the Portland area, where our staff of experienced arborists have made these a particular specialty.
 If your weeping maple has gotten unruly and can use a makeover, give us a call and we’ll be happy to give you an estimate.